Independent film: Analog to digital

 New technologies have also allowed the development of new cinematic techniques originating in independent films, such as the development of the zoom lens in the early 20th century.
-The use of the (controversial) hand-held shot made popular in the ground-breaking The Blair Witch Project also lead to an entirely new subgenre: the found-footage film.
+The use of the (controversial) hand-held shot made popular in the groundbreaking The Blair Witch Project also led to an entirely new subgenre: the found-footage film.

 Independent filmmaking has also benefited from the new editing software.
 Instead of needing a post-house to do the editing, independent film makers use a personal computer or even just a cellphone with editing software to edit their films.
 Editing software available include Avid Media Composer, Adobe Premiere Pro, Final Cut Pro, (Color Grading Software) DaVinci Resolve, and many more.
 There are also many free tutorials and courses available online to teach different post production skills needed to use these programs.
 These new technologies allow independent film makers to create films that are comparable to high-budget films.
 Computer-generated imaging (CGI) has also become more accessible, transitioning from a highly specialized process done by post-production companies into a task that can be performed by independent artists.

 Francis Ford Coppola, long an advocate of new technologies like non-linear editing and digital cameras, said in 2007 that "cinema is escaping being controlled by the financier, and that's a wonderful thing.
 You don't have to go hat-in-hand to some film distributor and say, 'Please will you let me make a movie?'"

+Camera phone filmmaking

+Nowadays, high pixel camera phones are widely using also for mainstream film cinematography.
+New Love Meetings, a documentary shot on the Nokia N90, directed by Barbara Seghezzi and Marcello Mencarini in 2005 from Italy; Why Didn't Anybody Tell Me It Would Become This Bad in Afghanistan, the first narrative feature film shot with a mobile phone, a Samsung, directed by Cyrus Frisch in 2007 from the Netherlands; SMS Sugar Man, a narrative film shot on the Sony Ericsson W900i, directed by Aryan Kaganof in 2008 from South Africa; Veenavaadanam, a documentary shot on Nokia N70, directed by Sathish Kalathil in 2008 from India; and Jalachhayam, a narrative film shot on the Nokia N95, directed by Sathish Kalathil in 2010 from India are the first noted experimental works with the first generation Camera phones.

+Hooked Up, To Jennifer, Tangerine, 9 Rides, Unsane, High Flying Bird, Ghost, Pondicherry, I WeirDo and Banger are some other examples shot on iPhones.